All Episodes

 He says the soul is part of nature.

-That means to me that science can understand it and can include it in the meaning of the world in some way.
+That means to me that science can understand it and can include it in the meaning Of the world in some way.

-I think they're meant to be provocative, to be difficult to swallow, and above all, to make us think about who and what
+I think they're meant to be provocative, to be difficult to swallow, and above all, to make us think about who and what we are and what we are doing in the world.

 That's what I think is the answer to that question.